 WHERE TO START

-Project completion follow-up · Testimonial generation · Referral identification · Long-term relationship nurture
+Project-completion follow-up · Testimonial requests · Referral identification · Long-term nurture

 PRIMARY MEASURE